To order books by post, either

 This is our own book of ten walks in Kent.
 24 pages

 There are walks all over the county of lengths

 from 3 to 11 miles.
 Each walk is described in detail

 with a full-colour map and points of interest

-There are nine more walks just
+There are eleven more walks just

 1. Penshurst and Blowers Hill (4.9 miles)

 2. Fordcombe and Avery’s Wood (5.3 miles)